Tools

 Platform

 Pencil Project is available as a standalone application for Windows, Linux, and macOS.
-It also offers an add-on for the Firefox web browser, making it versatile and accessible across a wide range of devices and platforms.
+Additionally, it offers an add-on for the Firefox web browser, making it accessible across a wide range of devices and platforms.

 9. Coggle